 I am serious about my photos, and I am into gadgets, so you may call my toolbox overkill.
 You can do very well with less.

-Nikon D750 This is my main camera.
+Nikon D750.
+This is my main camera.
 It is full frame equivalent to a 35 mm film SLR (called FX) with 24-85 mm f/3.5-4.5 Nikkor Lens.
 This is not a top of the line digital SLR, and yes, I lust after one of Nikon's fancier units, but this baby does everything I need and it costs a lot less money than the slightly more tricked out high-end Nikons.
 A key feature is that it can control my flash units with the pop-up flash but the pop-up flash does not illuminate the subject when an external flash is being used.
+I have a second D750 mounted to a tripod in my studio.

 Nikon D600 This is my backup camera.
 I almost always carry a backup in case my main camera croaks or if I drop it.